-IMPORTANT: 3/16" above cell plates is the recommended level.
-DO NOT place anything in battery other than specified electrolyte.
+IMPORTANT: DO NOT place anything in battery other than specified electrolyte.

 5. Slow charge the battery at 1 amp for 2 hours to bring the battery to full charge.

 6. After charging, check level of electrolyte and add as needed to bring level to 3/16" above cell plates.